top of page

 • Docetaxel/ Paclitaxel

-• Dabrafenib/ Trametinib (BRAF V600E mutated)
+• Dabrafenib/ Trametinib (if BRAF V600E mutated)

-• Selpercatinib (RET positive)
+• Selpercatinib (if RET positive)

 • Lonsurf (trifluridine/Tipiracil): 3rd line